-No payments may be made out of the property of the Funds other than payments permitted by COLL and the following (to the extent of the actual amount incurred)::
+The expenses set out in this section 1.1.4 are payable out of the Scheme Property and do not fall within the Schroders Annual Charge.
+No payments may be made out of the property of the Funds other than payments permitted by COLL and the following (to the extent of the actual amount incurred):

-- (A) brokers' commission; - (B) fiscal charges; - (C) other disbursements which are: - (1) necessarily incurred in effecting transactions for the Fund; and - (2) normally shown in contract notes, confirmation notes and difference accounts as appropriate. - (D) interest on borrowings permitted under COLL and charges incurred in effecting, terminating, negotiating or varying the terms of such borrowings; - (E) any applicable taxes and duties payable in respect of the property of the Fund, the Trust Deed or the issue of Units;
+- (A) brokers' commission, fiscal charges and other disbursements which are:- - (1) necessarily incurred in effecting transactions for that Fund; and - (2) normally shown in contract notes, confirmation notes and difference accounts as appropriate; - (B) ongoing costs incurred at Fund level by holding collective investment schemes and other investment vehicles not managed by a member of the Schroders group.
+Any such fees incurred in respect of investment in funds managed by Schroders will be rebated to the relevant Fund; - (C) any costs incurred in respect of dealings in derivatives; - (D) liabilities on unitisation, amalgamation or reconstruction arising in certain circumstances as set out in COLL;